DimaErmakov/RATM/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/license/mit/).
+This project is licensed under the [Attribution-NonCommercial 4.0 International](LICENSE).